-#2 Retention policy gaps and confusion

-If you delete a user, whether you meant to or not, that deletion is replicated across the network, along with the deletion of their personal SharePoint site and their OneDrive data.

-Native recycle bins and version histories included in Office 365 can only protect you from data loss in a limited way, which can turn a simple recovery from a proper backup into a big problem after Office 365 has geo-redundantly deleted the data forever, or it has fallen out of the retention period.

-There are two types of deletions in the Office 365 platform, soft delete and hard delete.
+#2 Retention policy gaps and confusion If you delete a user, whether you meant to or not, that deletion is replicated across the network, along with the deletion of their OneDrive for Business account and mailbox.
+Native recycle bins and version histories included in Microsoft 365 can only protect you from data loss in a limited way, which can turn a simple recovery from a proper backup into a big problem after Microsoft 365 has geo-redundantly deleted the data forever, or if the retention period has passed.
+There are two types of deletions in the Microsoft 365 platform, soft delete and hard delete.
 An example of soft delete is emptying the Deleted Items folder.
 It is also referred to as "Permanently Deleted."
-In this case, permanent is not completely permanent, as the item can still be found in the Recoverable Items mailbox.
+In this case, permanent is not completely permanent, as the item can still be found in the Recoverable Items folder.
 A hard delete is when an item is tagged to be purged from the mailbox database completely.
 Once this happens, it is unrecoverable, period.
 The fast pace of business in the digital age lends itself to continuously evolving policies, including retention policies that are difficult to keep up with, let alone manage.
-Just like hard and soft delete, Office 365 has limited backup and retention policies that can only fend off situational data loss, and is not intended to be an all-encompassing backup solution.
+Just like hard and soft delete, Microsoft 365 has limited backup and retention policies that can only fend off situational data loss, and is not intended to be an all-encompassing backup solution.
 Another type of recovery, a point-in-time restoration of mailbox items, is not in scope with Microsoft.
 In the case of a catastrophic issue, a backup solution can provide the ability to roll back to a previous point-in-time prior to this issue and saving the day.

-With an Office 365 backup solution, there are no retention policy gaps or restore inflexibility.
+With a Microsoft 365 backup solution, there are no retention policy gaps or restore inflexibility.
 Short term backups or long-term archives, granular or point-in-time restores, everything is at your fingertips making data recovery fast, easy and reliable.